foods to foster a healthy relationship when recovering from AFRID

 ARFID Treatment

-Full ARFID recovery is possible.
-Individuals with ARFID can receive treatment at multiple levels care, depending on symptom severity.
+Full Avoidant Restrictive Food Intake Disorder (ARFID) recovery is possible.
+Individuals with ARFID can receive treatment at multiple levels of care, depending on symptom severity.
 Treatment of ARFID often involves medical stabilization, group and individual therapies, nutritional education and support for family members/supportive others.
 ARFID treatment requires specialized, multidisciplinary care from a trusted treatment team that not only understands the uniqueness of ARFID recovery but is qualified to treat clients’ comorbidities.

 ARFID treatment emphasizes nutrition education and experiential practices that promote greater food tolerance.
 Other standard therapies used to help treat ARFID in adults include exposure therapy, which can help instill positive coping skills and reduce anxiety around certain foods.